Kansas volunteer returns home after helping with Hurricane Dorian relief efforts

 “They were people that evacuated their homes and didn’t have any way to go further,” said Conyers.

-Most of the damage he says was from tornadoes sparked by the Hurricane,
+He says most of the damage was from tornadoes sparked by the hurricane,

 Some of the volunteers he was with helped a couple who lost everything in one of the twisters.